fabferri/az-pattern/vwan/01-vwan-isolating-vnets-2hubs/README.md

 # Virtual WAN: simple configuration with isolating VNets

 The article walks through a virtual WAN configuration with spoke VNets connected to two virtual hubs hub1 and hub2.
 The configuration establishes a selective interconnection between spoke VNets.
 Only spoke VNets belonging to the same group can communicate each other.
-This configuration is known as **isolating VNets**.
+This configuration is known as <b><ins>isolating VNets</b></ins>.
 Below the network diagram:

 [![1]][1]